-Appendix III: Title IX Definitions and Formal Title IX Adjudication Process
+Appendix 2: Title IX Definitions and Formal Title IX Adjudication Process Additional Information Regarding Gender-Based Violence

-The process for formal Title IX complaints, including definitions of terms and policies, reporting, investigations, and adjudication, is outlined fully in the university's Title IX Reporting and Grievance Procedures for Sexual Harassment and Violence, under the university policy 1026 on Title IX Sexual Harassment and Responsible Employee Reporting.
+The process for formal Title IX complaints, including definitions of terms and policies, reporting, investigations, and adjudication, is outlined fully in the university's Title IX Reporting and Grievance

+Procedures for Sexual Harassment and Violence (INSERT LINK).
 The following excerpts include the policy definitions under Title IX, as well as the formal Title IX adjudication process for students, which is conducted by the Office of Student Conduct.